fde-capu/ft_transcendence/docs/checklist.md

 [?]
 HASHEAMENTO: Any password stored in your database must be hashed.
 (Não armazenamos nenhum password na DB.) (...)
 Please make sure you use a strong password hashing algorithm.
 [?]
 INJEÇÃO: Your website must be protected against SQL injections. (nativo no Angular).
 [?]
 VALIDAÇÃO: Server-side validation for forms and any user input.
 (Feito apenas 4 <= string.length <= 42)
-[ ] IMAGEM: The user should be able to upload an avatar.
+[X] IMAGEM: The user should be able to upload an avatar.
 If the user doesn’t upload an avatar, a default one must be set.
 [X] FINALIZAR ISSO: current status: (online, offline, in a game, and so forth).
 [X] LADDER
 [X] ESTATÍSTICAS, FALTAM ITENS: Stats (such as: wins and losses, ladder level, achievements, and so forth) have to be displayed on the user profile.
 [X] HISTORIES: Adaptar para PONG2 e PONG4.
 Each user should have a Match History including 1v1 games, ladder, and anything else useful.
 Anyone who is logged in should be able to consult it.
 [X] DEIXAR MAIS EXPLÍCITO: (pois atualmente seria só pelo avatarzinho) The user should be able to invite other users to play a Pong game through the chat interface. -- Not done, because invitation is in avatar, which is part of the chat interface.
 [ ] MATCHMAKING SYSTEM: (automática/aleatória): the user can join a queue until they get automatically matched with someone else.
-[ ] RESPONSIVO: The game must be responsive!
+[?]
+RESPONSIVO: The game must be responsive!
 (Não tenho certeza do que está implícito aqui, afinal...)
-[ ] GAMEPLAY
+[X] GAMEPLAY
 [ ] DEPLOY: docker-compose up --build
 ... [ ] Cors?